mozilla-frontend-infra/codetribute/README.md

  - mozilla/telemetry-dashboard: ['mentored', 'good first issue']
 ```

+For the `/languages/:language` route, we get issues from repositories whose primary language is the language selected & tagged with labels specified in yaml files
+or any issues across Github repositories with the language lowercased as the label (e.g., `javascript`).

 #### Bugzilla

 Codetribute will read the `products` field from the yaml file and will extract bugs with keyword `good-first-bug`.
 Here are some ways to display bugs on the site.